How Continuing Education Supports Degree-Seeking Students

 If you have not enrolled in CU Boulder courses in the past 12 months, your student record may be discontinued.
-Complete the free Continuing Education Application so that we can reactivate your record before you enroll in evening or online courses.
+Complete the free Continuing Education Application so that we can reactivate your record before you enroll in CE Evening Credit or CE Online Credit courses.
 If you plan to take daytime, on-campus courses, please complete the readmission application through the Office of Admissions.

 Cost of Continuing Education Classes

 Continuing Education tuition rates are billed separate from, and in addition to, any tuition you may be paying to main campus.
 The rates vary depending on the types of classes you take, how your residency data is classified, and whether you are simultaneously enrolled in main campus classes.
 To better understand how to plan for your Continuing Education tuition, schedule an appointment with a Continuing Education advisor.

 CU Health Insurance

 All students are required to have health insurance during their time at CU Boulder.
 Some students may be automatically enrolled in the Student Gold Health Insurance Plan, and additional student fees will be assessed.

 Fall and Spring Semesters

 During the fall and spring semesters students are automatically enrolled in the CU health insurance plan if they are:

 - a degree-seeking student,